samsmithnz/TurnBasedEngine/README.md

 ## How to install/use
 - Requires .NET 7 (for tests)
-- Battle.Logic dll is .NET Standard 2.0 for Unity compatibility
+- TBE.Logic dll is .NET Standard 2.0 for Unity compatibility
 - Codespaces is configured, or you can continue to use Visual Studio
-- See tests & scenarios for examples of how to utilize the battle.logic
+- See tests & scenarios for examples of how to utilize the TBE.Logic project

 ## Contributions
 - Contributions welcome!
 Fork/Issue/Pull Request.
 Whatever you are comfortable suggesting.